-#6 Updated by Mark Abraham 5 days ago
+#6 Updated by Mark Abraham over 2 years ago

 I have long suspected that some problems users have with analysis tasks stem from using confout.gro with broken molecules after preparation phases as input to grompp for production, and then using that production tpr file for analysis.

 I am happy for grompp to make molecules whole, and I wonder if we can use the graph code to discover that a molecule is periodic so that grompp ignores those molecules while fixing any others?
 We ought not continue to produce second-class tpr files.